Gruber

 • Composability — logic should be composed together rather than messily intertwined

-• No magic — it's confusing when you don't know whats going on
+• No magic — it's confusing when you don't know what's going on